Catastrophic Injury Types

 Turbulence, hard landings, jet bridge/air stairs incidents, or falling baggage can cause complex fractures.
 Potentially liable parties may include airlines, airport operators, contractors, and product manufacturers depending on the facts.

 To the entire team at McEldrew Purtell, permit me to use this medium to express my gratitude for the just-concluded settlement of my injury case.
 There were hurdles from the inception of the case, but you grabbed it, beat down the barriers to secure a win, and then settled.
-A big thank you to Dan Ashton, you chose to stand for me without even seeing me physically until you secured the check.
+A big thank you to Dan Ashton, you chose to stand for me.
 Your skills, knowledge, and professionalism paid off.
 Thank you for making life worth living for me again.

 Adeola Odumbo